apollo

 How to manage the interaction:

-Taking Debijohn-150Mg Capsule with Defibrotide together can possibly result in an interaction, but it can be taken if your doctor has advised it.
+Taking Debijohn-150Mg Capsule with Lepirudin together can possibly result in an interaction, but it can be taken if your doctor has advised it.
 However, if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult the doctor.
 Do not stop using any medications without a doctor's advice.

 How does the drug interact with Debijohn-150Mg Capsule: